Dynamic crosshairs with shaders

 Posted by 2nafish117 on March 05, 2021 · 8 mins read

-Shaders are fucking cool, dynamic crosshairs too.
+Shaders are cool, dynamic crosshairs too.
 So how about we use some shader stuff to make dynamic crosshairs like the one below.

 Health on the left, ammo on the right.